Economy of Réunion

 The economy of Réunion has traditionally been based on agriculture.
 Sugarcane has been the primary crop for more than a century, and in some years it accounts for 85% of exports.
 The government has been pushing the development of a tourist industry to relieve high unemployment, which amounts to more than 40% of the labour force.

-The gap in Réunion between the well-off and the poor is large and accounts for the persistent social tensions.
+The gap in Réunion between the well-off and the poor is large and accounts for persistent social tensions.
 The outbreak of severe rioting in February 1991 illustrated the seriousness of socio-economic tensions.
-However, this gap has been closing in the last 15 years.

 In 2007 the GDP per capita of Réunion at nominal exchange rates, not at PPP, was €17,146 (US$23,501).
 However, while this is exceptionally high compared with its neighbours in Madagascar and the African continent, it is only 57% of the 30,140 euros per capita GDP of metropolitan France in 2007.
+Reunion Island is one of the French departments with the highest poverty rate with 42% of the population living below the poverty line.
 The total GDP of the island was US$18.8 billion in 2007.